DefinitionThis section has been translated automatically.

 Commission E monograph: Null monograph.

-Empirical medicine: Kidney and bladder diseases, stone diseases, gout, rheumatism, sciatica.
-Use is not recommended.
+Empirical medicine: Increasing the immune system, prevention of colds, kidney and bladder diseases, stone diseases, gout, rheumatism, sciatica.
+Its use is not recommended.

 Dosage and method of useThis section has been translated automatically.